awslabs/aws-dotnet-messaging/README.md

 ```
 ## Service-specific publishers

-The above example uses the generic `IPublisher`, which can publish to any supported AWS service based on the configured message type.
+The above example uses the generic `IMessagePublisher`, which can publish to any supported AWS service based on the configured message type.
 The framework also provides *service-specific publishers* for SQS, SNS and EventBridge.
 These expose options that only apply to that service, and can be injected using the types `ISQSPublisher`, `ISNSPublisher` and `IEventBridgePublisher`.

 For example, when publishing messages to an SQS FIFO queue, you must set the the appropriate [message group ID](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-key-terms.html).
 Here is the `ChatMessage` example again, but now using an `ISQSPublisher` to set SQS-specific options:
 ```csharp